IntrovertHedgehog/notes/ideas.md

   - switching from i3 to plasma (kwin) without killing the open windows
   - might need to do word with display manager
   - assume they run on X11
+- wikipedia:
+    - cli to browse wikipedia on TUI or `-c` mode for simple intro retrieval
+    - get relationship map of a person (oppenheimer -> McMahon, Acheson, Lilienthal, etc.)

 learn:
 - remote controls desktop, how it works